 Hempel and Oppenheim’s formal analysis of scientific explanation also received critical attention.
 The first paper that responded to Hempel and Oppenheim’s formal characterization of explanation was published in Philosophy of Science in 1955.
 It was written by Samuel Gluck, who had recently received his PhD at Columbia University under Ernest Nagel.
 Gluck indicated in his first note to the paper that Nagel had encouraged him to work on scientific explanation (Gluck 1955, p.
 34).
 Gluck accepted Hempel and Oppenheim’s general conditions of adequacy for a model of explanation, but attempted to formally characterize explanations that used statistical laws.
 Through the introduction of statistical laws the non-occurrence of the explanandum became consistent with the explanans.
 This was formally excluded by the original analysis of 1948.
 However, Gluck saw no issue: “Practically speaking, C&Tb [the conjunction of conditions and statistical laws] really suffice to explain E, an event which has already occurred” (Gluck 1955, p.
 36).
 Thus, Gluck’s short paper prepares the expansion of Hempel’s formal covering law model with statistical laws.
 Another six years passed before the next reaction to the formal conditions of the model.
-In 1961 Rolf Eberle, David Kaplan and Richard Montague proved that the formal conditions of the 1948 paper allowed the sentence ‘the Eiffel Tower is a good conductor of heat’ to be explained by ‘all mermaids are good conductors of heat’, which they believed diverged from the “customary notion of explainability” (Eberle, Kaplan, and Montague 1961, p.
+In 1961 Rolf Eberle, David Kaplan and Richard Montague proved that the formal conditions of the 1948 paper allowed the sentence ‘the Eiffel Tower is a good conductor of heat’ to be explained by ‘all mermaids are good conductors of heat’.
+They believed example diverged from the “customary notion of explainability” and, thus, served as a counterexample (Eberle, Kaplan, and Montague 1961, p.
 419) Soon after the exposure of this formal problem, it was again taken up by Kaplan and, Hempel’s own PhD student, Jaegwon Kim, who offered possible solutions (Kaplan 1961; Kim 1963).
 The early reactions to the formal aspects of the 1948 paper had the same two-fold effect: they referred to the 1948 paper as a pursuit-worthy analysis of science that discussed something which was at stake in philosophy of science, and they expanded or solidified the examples of “explanations in science” that could be accounted for in philosophy.